denistsoi/franklinchen.github.io/source/_posts/2013-05-07-why-i-feel-sad-when-people-congratulate-me-for-finishing-the-pittsburgh-marathon.markdown

 No cramping up, no suffering (other than increasing fatigue and leg heaviness).
 Here is what I looked like finishing:

-{% /images/franklin-finishing-sammys-birthday-run-2006.jpg Franklin finishing Sammy's Birthday Run 2006 %}
+{% img /images/franklin-finishing-sammys-birthday-run-2006.jpg Franklin finishing Sammy's Birthday Run 2006 %}

 In 2008, I did Sammy's Birthday Run again, with even less training and fitness.
 This time I timed myself.
 I finished my 27.5 miles in 5:55:22.
 Hardly a great time, but it was a finish, and without any real suffering except at one moment.
 At around mile 22, I made the mistake of eating some cookies that someone had brought, and was in instant agony with stomach cramps.
 I slowed way down for a couple of minutes.
 Then I sat down for 9 minutes, used the Port-a-pottie, was OK again, and continued.
 But other than that incident, I had no leg or foot problems.
 So, basically what I'm saying is that *for me*, *finishing a marathon distance by simply going slow* is *trivial*, and therefore does not give me a sense of accomplishment. *For you*, finishing might be nontrivial, in which case you definitely deserve to be proud upon finishing your marathon!